Planning Family Reunion Retreats: 7 Common Mistakes to Avoid

 To help everyone stay on the same page and ensure nothing is missed, use tools like shared Google Docs or group chats.

-Our Ultimate Family Reunion Planning Checklist provides a detailed guide on how to assign roles and stay on track throughout the planning process.
+Our family reunion planning checklist provides a detailed guide on how to assign roles and stay on track throughout the planning process.

 #3: Ignoring Weather Contingency Plans